Chriskolezynski/hello-world/README.md

 # hello-world
 Dear Git Hub Universe,
-I am a student of technology and law because “A computer lets you make more mistakes faster than any other invention with the possible exceptions of handguns and Tequila.” ― Mitch Ratcliffe
+I am a student of technology and law because “[a] computer lets you make more mistakes faster than any other invention with the possible exceptions of handguns and Tequila.” ― Mitch Ratcliffe